Last Updated on October 2, 2023 by Editorial Team

 The Learning Center seeks to stay current with research in the disciplines of cognitive psychology and special education to implement best practices.

-University of Southern California
+1. University of Southern California

 Housed within the Division of Student Affairs, USC offers the Disability Services and Programs (DSP) which “provides support services necessary to enable students with disabilities to develop their maximum academic potential while having the dignity to work independently”.
 Autonomy is a top priority for the DSP which encourages students who seek their services to focus on self-advocacy within the mainstream of the school’s academic and social culture.